 There is so much to do and discover in Quintana Roo, and especially Tulum that we’ve divided it up into several pieces for you!
-If you’re looking for best places to eat and devour authentic Mexican dishes check out our favorite restaurants here.
+If you’re looking for best places to eat and devour authentic Mexican dishes check out our favorite restaurants here. & of course, you’re not going to be in Tulum without diving into some of the best cenotes in the Yucatan.

 Now let’s go over what not to miss when you’re vising Tulum!